-3.5.3 Sample Collection
+3.4.3 Sample Collection

-Samples will be collected using dedicated/disposable equipment to minimize the risk of cross-contamination.
-Groundwater samples will be collected from the installed well points and placed directly into laboratory-supplied sample bottles.
+Samples will be collected using dedicated/disposable equipment to minimize the risk of crosscontamination.
 Soil samples (e.g., for waste disposal purposes) will be collected directly from the bucket of machinery utilized or from a stockpile.